It may well make sense to use alternative dispute resolution. Please refer to the factsheet on ‘Mediation’.

 If a lawyer is acting, lawyer’s fees will also have to be paid.
-The principle is that lawyer’s fees are not due until the end of the proceedings or after a court judgment on costs, but a lawyer may require a down payment for his work even before the claim is filed.
+The principle is that lawyer’s fees are not due until the end of the proceedings or after a court judgment on costs, but a lawyer may require a down payment for his work corresponding to the amount of his subsequent fees even before the claim is filed.

 The costs of the proceedings, the court costs and the lawyer’s fees, including costs already paid, must ultimately be borne by the party that loses the action.

 Anyone not able to finance their own court action may apply for legal aid.
-The court checks whether the action has any prospect of success, that it is not malicious, and whether the financial requirements are met.
+The court checks whether the action has any prospect of success, that it is not malicious, and whether financial need exists.
 If the court awards legal aid, then the party bringing the action does not have to advance any costs for the service of the claim.

-Provided that the claim is free of errors and the court fees and expenses of service have been paid to the court cashier, it will be served on the opposing party immediately.
+Provided that the claim is free of errors and an advance payment of court costs on account has been made to the court cashier, it will be served on the opposing party immediately.
 The action is deemed to have commenced when it is served on the opposing party.

 If there is an error in the claim, the court will give the party bringing the action an opportunity to put this right.
 If the error is not removed, the court will dismiss the claim as inadmissible.